wp-plugins/youtube-embed-plus/readme.txt

 == Other Notes ==

-Again, note that this is a no-frills plugin.
-We're just supporting the basic functions that people typically want when embedding YouTube videos.
-This includes [YouTube embed analytics](https://www.embedplus.com/dashboard/wordpress-video-analytics-seo.aspx) to help you learn a lot about the videos you post.
-If you want more, take a look at a more powerful plugin here: [Advanced YouTube Embed]( http://wordpress.org/extend/plugins/embedplus-for-wordpress/) by [EmbedPlus](http://www.embedplus.com).
+This YouTube plugin includes [YouTube embed analytics](https://www.embedplus.com/dashboard/pro-easy-video-analytics.aspx) to help you learn a lot about the videos you post.